mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 ) -> (Vec<Proof>, Vec<FinalRegisterValue>)
 ```

-We pass bytecode of the program that we want to run, non_determinism (a.k.a IO) - see [how io works](non_determinism.md) - and a compiled circuit together with some pre-computed static data.

-What we get back is a list of proofs - as our program could run long enough to no longer fit within a single circuit.
+We pass the bytecode of the program, non-determinism (a.k.a.
+IO; see [how io works](../basics/non_determinism.md)), and the compiled circuit with some precomputed static data.
+The function returns a list of proofs because the program could run long enough to span multiple circuits.
+If there are too many proofs, recursion can be applied to combine them (see [recursion](../basics/recursion.md) for more info).

-After we got the final proofs, we could either return them directly to caller OR - if there are too many - we could apply recursion to limit their amount (please see (recursion)[recursion.md] for more info).
+---

-The first thing that happens inside, is the execution of the program, and writing down all the states of the variables etc, into the witness
+The process begins with executing the program and writing down state changes into the witness:

 ```rust
     let (final_pc, final_register_values, main_circuits_witness, delegation_circuits_witness) =